 POSTED BY November 20, 2018 COMMENTS (28)ON

-One of our readers, Anjan had shared his experience of leaving his salaried job last year to become self-employed .
-He wrote a detailed experience of his journey on one of the posts so I am reproducing his message in form of article here. (note that this was shared last year, but I am posting it now)
+One of our readers, Anjan had shared his experience of leaving his salaried job last year to become self-employed.
+He wrote a detailed experience of his journey on one of the posts so I am reproducing his message in the form of the article here. (note that this was shared last year, but I am posting it now)

 Over to Anjan experience sharing below…

 I want to start off by saying that I was really inspired by that one article of yours (I am talking about Manish Article) where you wrote your experience about how you quit your job at Yahoo and finally decided to follow your dream against all odds and opposition.

 Ever since the day I read that, I knew I had to get started on my dream and drew up an action plan to free myself from this IT job which I considered as nothing more than slavery from Day 1.